 Clearly identify your value proposition by:

-While this may seem like it’s the complete opposite of what you should be doing to grow your firm, we can assure you that starting with your existing client base will ultimately foster a bigger book of business.
+While this may seem like it’s the complete opposite of what you should be doing as a part of your business growth strategies, we can assure you that starting with your existing client base will ultimately foster a bigger book of business.
 While every other firm is so focused on prospecting newer clients, they’re losing touch with their biggest prospecting asset – their current clients.

 Word of mouth is arguably the biggest prospecting tool an advisor has.
 In order to yield more word of mouth referrals, your existing clients need to be beyond satisfied with the services you’re providing them.
 In addition to providing outstanding financial management and portfolio allocation, try surprising your clients with an additional delight every once in a while.